Mario Joseph: Threats and intimidation

 Under Haiti's interim government (2004–2006), Joseph represented alleged political prisoners, including top former government officials, journalists and grassroots organizers.
 His advocacy generated frequent threats; his family was forced to leave the country, and Amnesty International issued an Urgent Action alert out of concern for his safety in November 2004.
 His family received political asylum from the U.S. and now resides in Miami.

 In late 2012, Joseph reported increasing levels of intimidation attempts against him and stated his belief that he was being targeted by the Haitian government.
 On 28 September, Jean Renel Sénatus, former Chief Prosecutor of Port-au-Prince, stated that he had been dismissed by the Ministry of Justice after refusing to order the arrest of 36 opposition activists, including Joseph.
 The reports caused Amnesty International to begin another "Urgent Action" letter-writing campaign on Joseph's behalf, calling on authorities to investigate the threats.
 The alleged intimidation was also protested by the Center for Justice and Accountability, the Center for Economic Policy and Research, the US National Lawyers Guild, US Congressman John Conyers, and the Center for Constitutional Rights.

+Political opinions

+Joseph considered MINUSTAH as an occupation force.
+According to him, the United States used the United Nations to control the politics in Haiti indirectly.
+Brazil only took part in the operation because the US offered a permanent seat in the United Nations Security Council.

+After the arrest of the Brazilian ex-president Luiz Inácio Lula da Silva due to Operation Car Wash, he signed a letter stating that Lula was a political prisoner.

+Death

+Joseph died following a traffic collision on 31 March 2025.
+He was 62.

 Awards and recognition

 In 2009, Joseph won the Katharine and George Alexander Law Prize from the Santa Clara University Law School, and the Judith Lee Stronach Human Rights Award from the Center for Justice & Accountability.
 He delivered the Judge Leon A. Higginbotham Human Rights Lecture at the University of Pennsylvania in November 2011, and was recognized by the Center for Constitutional Rights in New York in June 2012 for his "extraordinary work."
-He delivered the commencement address in May, 2013 for graduates of the Indiana University Robert H. McKinney School of Law.
+He delivered the commencement address in May 2013 for graduates of the Indiana University Robert H. McKinney School of Law.